KaidenCoder/Covid19MapStatistics/README.md

 # COVID-19 MAP DASHBOARD

 A covid-19 web app where you can view data on continents, countries and on Map.
 The data is presented in a line graph, a bar graph with selector input, and you can click on the Map to get statistics of that country.
+You also get the latest news on Covid on the news tab.

 ## Table of contents